Machine Learning (In) Security: A Stream of Problems

 In summary, we advocate for more studies about the robustness of features for cybersecurity, given that it is something crucial for the development of real applications.
-Thus, the aphorism ``Garbage In, Garbage Out'' used in many ML contexts is also valid for the robustness of a solution, once that any solution becomes pointless if they are easily subject to adversarial attacks. \ac{ML} requires high-quality training data and robust features in order to produce high-quality and robust classifiers~\cite{10.1145/3351095.3372862}.

-Security-wise, it is important to understand that each \ac{ML} model and feature extraction algorithm serve to different threat models.
-Therefore, the resistance of a feature to a given type of attack should be evaluated considering the occurrence, prevalence, and impact of this type of attack in the considered scenario.
-For instance, a scenario in which newly-released binaries are distributed with no validation codes (e.g., signatures and/or MAcs) is more likely to be vulnerable to random data append attacks than a scenario in which the integrity of the original binary is verified.
+Thus, the aphorism ``Garbage In, Garbage Out'' used in many ML contexts is also valid for the quality of a solution, since it may become useless if subject to successful adversarial attacks.
+Proper \ac{ML} models require high-quality training data and robust features in order to produce high-quality and robust classifiers~\cite{10.1145/3351095.3372862}.
+Security-wise, it is important to understand that each \ac{ML} model and feature extraction algorithm serve different threat models.
+Therefore, the resistance of a feature to a given type of attack should be evaluated considering the occurrence, prevalence, and impact of this type of attack in the specific application scenario (e.g., newly-released binaries being distributed with no validation codes, such as signatures and/or MAcs are more prone to be vulnerable to random data append attacks than the cases in which the original binary integrity is verified).